A Dedicated Profession

 The chemical, or physical processes involved in the function of our mouth and jaw are amongst the most complex in our body.
 They can help to define us in a visual sense and are also vital to life.

 A specialist oral and maxillofacial surgeon is there to try to see all functions are in balance and contribute to your overall health.
-Alongside natural, or trauma related damage to your teeth and jaw, they can provide treatment for:
+They provide treatment for:

 - Buried teeth, including recalcitrant third molars (wisdom teeth).